-Getting there: Stoke Park is an hour journey from Central London.
+Getting there: Stoke Park is a one-hour journey from Central London.

 Kenwood House, Hampstead

-Notting Hill fans will recognise the magnificent Kenwood House as the backdrop to the Henry James film being shot by Anna Scott, but it also appeared in 1999’s Mansfield Park and 2007’s Venus.
+Notting Hill fans will recognize the magnificent Kenwood House as the backdrop to the Henry James film being shot by Anna Scott, but it also appeared in 1999’s Mansfield Park and 2007’s Venus.